 What about a deck boat?

 A deck boat is basically a beamy bow rider that does away with the bow taper.
 Instead, it carries its beam well forward to a broad, squared off nose, increasing the deck space and enabling the provision of more comprehensive seating ahead of the helm.
 They are in regular use as general-purpose lake boats in America but, despite the space and practicality common to this boat type, they have so far struggled to achieve widespread popularity in Britain.
 Crownline, Regal and Cobalt are among the key deck boat pioneers in the UK market and they are well worth seeking out.

 A good bow rider should be a stylish platform for summer recreation that can turn its hand to sport and cater for a wide variety of leisure pursuits - and with intense competition in the UK market, the fact that you can still buy a new one for less than £20,000 is a very compelling thought…

 Alex Smith is an ex-Naval officer, with extensive experience as a marine journalist, boat tester and magazine editor.
-Having raced as a Pilot in the National Thundercat Series and as a Navigator in the inaugural Red Sea RIB Rally, he has now settled in the West Country, where he lives and works as a specialist marine writer and photographer from his narrowboat in Bath.
+Having raced as a Pilot in the National Thundercat Series and as a Navigator in the inaugural Red Sea RIB Rally, he has now settled in Kent where he lives and works as a specialist marine writer and photographer.